Teacher Training: About The Courses

 Curriculum

-Core curriculum consists of continuous training and practice in improving the trainees own use so that they have a reliably good standard of use and can be expected to go on improving after they have left the training course.
-Naturally this implies that they are given an understanding of how to go on working on themselves.
+The core curriculum is informed by Carolyn’s Masters research study in the Specialised Use of The Hands in Alexander Technique.
+It consists of continuous training and practice in improving the trainees own use so that they have a reliably good standard of use and can be expected to go on improving after they have left the training course.
 This involves a developing understanding of the basic concepts of the Technique, both kinaesthetically and intellectually, these include:

 • Primary Control